0xJayOnchain/BaseFi-P2P-Lending-Protocol/SECURITY.md

 - Borrower-only actions: loan repayment, including `repayFullWithSwap`.
 - Lender/NFT-owner-only actions: liquidation, including `liquidateWithSwap`.
 - Pausable functions revert when paused.
+ - Guardian role (optional): guardian can pause; only owner can unpause.

 Oracle & pricing:
 - When collateral validation is enabled, price data must be available and not stale.